iamademar/bank-marketing-campaign-with-ai/README.md

 3. **Enhance Customer Experience** → Avoid spamming uninterested customers.
 4. **Increase Revenue** → More term deposit subscriptions lead to better bank profitability.

-### Example Use Case
-- A new customer, **John (35, married, blue-collar, no loans, contacted via cellular, past campaign was a success)** enters the system.
-- The model predicts **John has a 78% chance** of subscribing.
-- The bank **prioritizes calling John**, increasing the likelihood of conversion.

 ---

 ## **📌 Background: Why Train the Model?**